trumpterminal/trumpterminal/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 🙏 Acknowledgments

-- Inspired by retro terminals and Trump's unique speaking style
-- Built with Next.js and the amazing React community
-- Special thanks to OpenAI for the GPT API